cltl/cltl.github.io/index.md

 **Head and tail of entity linking** - analyses of the head and the tail of entity linking can be found [here](EL-long-tail-phenomena/).

+**Long tail task** All code used to prepare our SemEval-2018 task \#5 "Counting events and participants in the long tail" can be found in the repository [LongTailQATask](LongTailQATask/).

 ## Word Sense Disambiguation

 ## Nominal Coreference